 Since I’ve had this tent a while now I can confidently say I can put it up easily in the dark, without a torch.
 For the first couple of times, it probably takes 5-7 minutes but I reckon I’m down to 2-3 minutes now.
 Hmm, I really should time myself haha!

-One tip to speed the process up is keeping the inner attached to the outer sheet.
+- To speed putting the tent up, keep the inner attached to the outer sheet.
 It doesn’t take long but since I always use the two together it’s easier to keep them attached.
 I did find the clips a bit fiddly to undo in the mornings and then one day just decided not to bother – best decision ever!!

-All depending on the weather conditions, I regularly don’t peg all the guy ropes out as the tent is sturdy with just the main points pegged out.
+Also depending on the weather conditions, I sometimes don’t peg all the guy ropes out.
+The tent is sturdy with just the main points pegged out.